canopy-project/canopy-embedded/docs/cloud_vars_c.md

 a UUID for your device and store it on your filesutem (typically in `"~/.canopy/uuid`).

 Alternatively, you can generate the UUID for your device.
-You can use the linux command-line `uuid` tool:
+One option is to use the linux command-line `uuid` tool:

     uuid -v4

-To configure `libcanopy` to use it the UUID you generated, there are a few
+There are a few ways to configure `libcanopy` to use the UUID you generated:
-options:

  - **Environment Variable:** Set the `DEVICE_UUID` environment variable.
  - **UUID config file:** Create a file containing the UUID (and nothing else)